exercism/php/docs/INSTALLATION.md

 ### Install PHP

-PHP can be downloaded and built from source, available at [php.net/downloads.php](http://php.net/downloads.php) or[windows.php.net/download](https://windows.php.net/download).
+PHP can be downloaded and built from source, available at [php.net/downloads.php](http://php.net/downloads.php) or [windows.php.net/download](https://windows.php.net/download).

 > Note: A web server such as nginx or Apache HTTP server is not required to complete the exercises.